 - Quick and Effective Lesson Ideas #3: The Recall Challenge!

 - Quick and Effective Lesson Ideas #4: Take a Student-Focused Approach to Improving your Marking Efficiency

-- Quick and Effective Lesson Ideas #6: Four Fun Ways to Demonstrate Student Progress
+- Quick and Effective Lesson Ideas #6: Two Fun Ways to Demonstrate Student Progress

 The Big Yellow Box completely changed my marking process, and made it better in every conceivable way.
 Not only did deployment of this strategy make it possible to zip through essays and homeworks in a fraction of the time, but it made my marking far more effective.
 The Big Yellow Box gives students greater agency in responding to feedback and improving their work, and enables teachers to monitor progress with accuracy.
 I actually have this technique to thank for my last “Outstanding” lesson observation…!

 The Big Yellow Box is, in short, a life-saver – and that’s true whether you’re an NQT or a have a decade of experience under your belt.

 The Yellow Box Methodology is best described by McGill himself in this article.
 In brief. though, it can be boiled down to three simple steps: